 - Keep your points concise.
 Once written, you need to edit your resume and make sure everything is as clear and direct as possible.
 Some tricks include focusing on the one key idea in each sentence to keep your objective, summary, experience, and other sections on point.

 - Note down your achievements rather than tasks, you don’t need to list what you did each day or week, just list your best and proudest accomplishments.
-Really get into details and back up claims with numbers or facts.
+Get into details and back up claims with numbers or facts.

 Even after all these steps, if your resume is still stubbornly sitting across two pages, then you’re doing nothing wrong by submitting it that way.